MichMATYCwebsite/MichMATYC/content/upcoming/michmatyc-2021.md

 **Proposals for presenters are now being accepted!**

-Anyone interested in presenting should submit a proposal by **February 1, 2021**.
+Anyone interested in presenting should submit a proposal by **April 1, 2021**.
 Please consider sharing your experience, ideas, and expertise!
 To submit a presentation proposal, please complete the <a href="https://bit.ly/michmatyc_proposal">Conference Presenter Form</a>.
 If you have questions or if you encounter problems with the online form, please email [Maria Johnson](mailto:johns257@star.lcc.edu) or call (517) 483-1073.